wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/mobile-services/mobile-services-how-to-register-facebook-authentication.md

 This topic shows you how to register your apps to be able to use Facebook to authenticate with Azure Mobile Services.

 >[AZURE.NOTE] This tutorial is about [Azure Mobile Services], a solution to help you build scalable mobile applications for any platform.
 Mobile Services makes it easy to sync data, authenticate users, and send push notifications.
-This page supports the <a href="/documentation/articles/mobile-services-ios-get-started-users/">Get Started with Authentication</a> tutorial which shows how to log users into your app.
-If this is your first experience with Mobile Services, please complete the tutorial <a href="/documentation/articles/mobile-services-ios-get-started/">Get Started with Mobile Services</a>.
+This page supports the [Get Started with Authentication](/documentation/articles/mobile-services-ios-get-started-users) tutorial which shows how to log users into your app.
+If this is your first experience with Mobile Services, please complete the tutorial [Get Started with Mobile Services](/documentation/articles/mobile-services-ios-get-started).

 To complete the procedure in this topic, you must have a Facebook account that has a verified email address and a mobile phone number.
-To create a new Facebook account, go to <a href="https://www.facebook.com/" target="_blank">facebook.com</a>.
+To create a new Facebook account, go to [facebook.com](https://www.facebook.com/).

-1. Navigate to the <a href="http://go.microsoft.com/fwlink/p/?LinkId=268286" target="_blank">Facebook Developers</a> website and sign-in with your Facebook account credentials.
+1. Navigate to the [Facebook Developers](https://www.facebook.com/) website and sign-in with your Facebook account credentials.

 2. (Optional) If you have not already registered, click **My Apps** then click **Register as a Developer**, accept the policy and follow the registration steps.